openvinotoolkit/open_model_zoo/demos/README.md

 cmake -DCMAKE_BUILD_TYPE=Release -DENABLE_PYTHON=ON <open_model_zoo>/demos
 ```

+and once they built add demo build folder to `PYTHONPATH` environment varable.

 ### <a name="build_specific_demos"></a>Build Specific Demos

 To build specific demos, follow the instructions for building the demo applications above,